 The appearance of a scar can range from nearly invisible to very obvious and disfiguring.
 They can be wide, sunken, red, raised, pale or even cause distortion of other parts of the face like the eyes or lips.

-While no scar can be removed completely, Dr. Lieberman can often improve the appearance of the scar, making it less obvious.
+While no scar can be removed completely, Dr. Lieberman and Dr. Bailor can often improve the appearance of the scar, making it less obvious.

 When can a scar be revised?

 Many scars that appear large and disfiguring initially may become less obvious over time.
-In some cases Dr. Lieberman may suggest treating a scar with steroid injections to reduce the nodularity of it.
-Because there are subtle changes to a scar as it heals, he recommends waiting some months before deciding to have a revision procedure.
-Dr. Lieberman will explain the options available and what is realistic in terms of a final result.
+In some cases your surgeon may suggest treating a scar with steroid injections to reduce the nodularity of it.
+Because there are subtle changes to a scar as it heals, it is recommended waiting some months before deciding to have a revision procedure.

 How are scars treated?